jtmarkoise/scratchypy/README.md

 In short, there is none.

 If you find an issue with the library itself, please open an issue on GitHub.

+## TODO
+- other libs like pygame-menu and UI
+- how to make images / transparency